rstrahl/fabimplant/docs/ParallelizingMarchingCubes.md

 ## Conclusions

+1. Create a Worker function that coordinates the assembly of a `Geometry` object
-1. Refactor marching cubes function to return an array of triangles
+2. Refactor marching cubes function to return an array of triangles
-2. Build `Geometry` from triangles array in separate function
+3. Refactor out the building of a `Geometry` from triangles array into a separate function
+4. Refactor the `Mesh` generation code into the `renderingStage` Component
+5. Return the `Geometry` from the Worker and pass the `Geometry` to the `renderingStage` on completion